rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 # Project phase 2 - Basic structure and main functionalities
-In this section, we describe the foundational setup and core functionalities of the Makunote recipe-sharing application, implemented during Phase 2 of development.
+In this section, the foundational setup and core functionalities of the Makunote recipe-sharing application are described.
 The goal of this phase was to implement the basic function for the application.
-This includes integrating the frontend, backend, and database, as well as implementing key interactions such as recipe CRUD operations.
+This includes integrating the frontend, backend, and database, as well as implementing key interactions such as CRUD operations.

 ## 1. Environment